-Social justice and health equity are at the core of the essential public health services and a foundational principal of the health education profession.
-The COVID-19 pandemic exposed persistent problems in health disparities and laid bare ways that pervasive racism continues to thwart progress in achieving health equity and social justice for all.
-This track encourages abstracts that focus on innovative partnerships and collaborations for social justice; new approaches to advocacy and dismantling unequitable policies and structures affecting races, ethnicities, genders, and LBGTQ+ populations; innovative ways for training social justice warriors; and examples of equitable health policies and programs that increase prevention, early detection, and treatment of health issues.
-Abstracts that address health education and health promotion pedagogy, research and practice in cross-cultural, international, and global environments also are encouraged.
+Social justice and health equity are foundational principles of the health education profession and at the core of essential public health services.
+Recent public health crises have exposed persistent health disparities and systemic racism that continue to hinder progress toward achieving social justice and equitable health outcomes.

+This track invites abstracts that showcase innovative partnerships and advocacy strategies focused on dismantling inequitable policies and systems affecting racially, ethnically, and gender-diverse populations, including LGBTQ+ communities.
+Submissions may include models for training future social justice advocates, as well as policies and programs that promote equitable prevention, early detection, and treatment efforts.
+Abstracts related to health education and promotion pedagogy, research, and practice in cross-cultural, international, and global settings are also encouraged.

-3. Technology and Communications
+3. Health Communications